mitch-zink/snowflake-table-comparison/README.md

 - Feature | Better error handling and form validation for input values
 - Feature | Add filters to value level analysis
 - Bug | Value Level Analysis - The chart counts the dummy rows
+- Documentation | Refresh the documentation and readme

 ## Setup Instructions